THE STORY OF

 of Cabel T-B give it their all to make it enjoyable right there at the

 radio station in the trailer.
-Also, Fred really shines as a now predominate
+Also, Fred really shines as a now predominant

-member of Cabel T-B, producing many, many commercials, including one broadcasted
+member (and sole sponsor) of Cabel T-B, producing many, many commercials,

-in the middle of someone else's radio broadcast.
-This recording becomes
+including one broadcasted in the middle of someone else's radio broadcast.

-the predecessor to one of Cabel T-B's most historic broadcasts ever made,
+This recording becomes the predecessor to one of Cabel T-B's most historic

 THE STORY OF CABEL T-B RECORDING